-Validation of the 14 existing (2021-2023) Material Matters Introduction of the nine proposed refreshed Material Matters (2024-2026), which were used to inform the development of the new sustainability roadmap and to facilitate future reporting/ These Material Matters formed our disclosures. strategic objectives and initiatives in the new Sustainability Roadmap 2024-2026
+Introduction of the nine proposed refreshed Material Matters (2024-2026), which were used to inform the development of the new sustainability roadmap and to facilitate future reporting/ disclosures.

 Based on the exercise, we concluded that all our existing 14 Material Matters are aligned with our strategic priorities and stakeholders expectations.